ma-ath/capacitor-sensing-circuit/README.md

 # capacitor-sensing-circuit

-This is a simple pll based variable-capacitor sensing circuit.
+This is a simple pll based variable-capacitor sensing circuit, simulated in ltspice